-Finding the right home recording equipment for beginners is not a challenge if you know what you’re looking for, and what you’re getting.
+Finding the right music recording equipment is not a challenge if you know what you’re looking for.

 It simply requires knowing the right tools, gears, and the best places to find them.

 So in this post we’ll take a look at what your choices should be in a few categories.